joegasewicz/flask-file-upload/README.md

 hasn't completed then **add_file_urls_to_models** will complete the transaction by default).

-The the only argument is `models` the SQLAlchemy model (which is is normally many but can be a single item from your table.
+The first argument required by this method is `models` - the SQLAlchemy model(s).

-Then pass in the required kwarg `filenames` which references the parent(s) FFU Model values - this is the `file_upload.Model` decorated SQLALchemy model
+Then pass in the required kwarg `filenames` which references the parent's FFU Model values - this is the `file_upload.Model` decorated SQLALchemy model
 - `file_upload.Column()` method.